jlyonsmith/react-form-binder/README.md

 ### Method: `getBindingValue(name: string): string`

 Called to get just the `state.value` for a binding.
 For `noValue` bindings it will of course be `undefined`.

 ### Method: `updateBindingValue(name: string, newValue: any): State`

 Called to update the value of the binding by name.
 Typically used in bound components in response to user input.
 Will cause the state for all other bound components in the form to update their state also, if the change affect them.

 ### Method: `getModifiedBindingValues(): Object`

-Typically called by you when the `submit` button event is fired to get an object containing just the modified bindings.
+Returns an object containing just the modified binding values.
+Typically called by you when the `submit` button event is fired to get an object containing just the modified values to send to an API.
+You can also use a spread operator to blend this with the original values.

 ## Class: `NoValueState`